Sowing the Seeds of Success

 News and Events

-- Registartion for the 2014 ASFS/AFHVS Conference, Collaboration and Innovation Across the Food System, at UVM, June 18-22, opens March 15.
-Visit the conference website for a schedule, tour information and to register.
+- Registration is open for the 2014 ASFS/AFHVS Conference, Collaboration and Innovation Across the Food System.
+Visit the conference website for the schedule, tour information and to register.

 - Vermont school cooks are transforming school food and they have just published a cookbook of 78 kid-inspired, nutritional, seasonal recipes.
 Check it out!